 We hear it all the time – “I know I should show up consistently on social media, but I don’t know what to post” or “I want to share helpful content on social media but it takes too much time.”

 We totally get it, and if you’re nodding your head in agreement with either of those sentiments, you’re going to love this episode we’re bringing back about How to Plan Out 30 Days of Your Social Media Content in One Hour or Less.

-Here’s what you’ll discover:
+Here’s what you’ll discover in this episode:

-- Why it’s important to have a variety of posts
+- Why it’s important to have a variety of posts on social media

 - The 3 different categories of posts you should include